beegee-tokyo/RAK4631-RAK12014-Waterlevel/README.md

 uint8_t alarm_ll = 0;	   // 14 Alarm flag low level
 ```

-The data is sent as a LPWAN packet over a [RAK7258 gateway](https://docs.rakwireless.com/Product-Categories/WisGate/RAK7258/Overview) :arrow_heading_up: to a local Chirpstack LPWAN server.
+The data is sent as a LPWAN packet over a [RAK7258 gateway](https://docs.rakwireless.com/Product-Categories/WisGate/RAK7258/Overview) to a local Chirpstack LPWAN server.
 The Chirpstack LPWAN server has two integrations enabled:
 - Datacake.
-Instructions can be found in [Chirpstack to Datacake tutorial](https://news.rakwireless.com/how-to-visualize-your-sensor-data-on-datacake-using-chirpstack-server/) :arrow_heading_up:
+Instructions can be found in [Chirpstack to Datacake tutorial](https://news.rakwireless.com/how-to-visualize-your-sensor-data-on-datacake-using-chirpstack-server/)
 - Cayenne LPP MyDevices

 Once Chirpstack has received a data packet for the Overflow sensor, it forwards the data to the two integrations.

-## Datacake
-I used Datacake because it is a very comfortable tool to visualize the data.
-Here is the live data: [Datacake](https://app.datacake.de/dashboard/d/6a618495-9c10-4993-941e-96807b5db34f)
+I used Datacake because it is a very comfortable tool to visualize the data:

 ![Datacake Dashboard](./assets/06-datacake.png)